BurhanH/automation-v7/README.md

 # automaton-v7

 Automation framework (UI) - an example.
-Based on JavaScript, Selenium
+Based on JavaScript, Selenium, Mocha

 To be continue ...